learn-co-curriculum/nested-arrays-ruby/README.md

 end
 ```

 Iterating over 3D arrays is tough.
 Try opening up a new Ruby file in your text editor and writing a method that contains the above code.
-Require Pry at the top of your file, then place a `binding.pry` at each level of the iteration.
-Run the file again and again and play around in pry until you feel more comfortable with what is occurring at each step and level of the iteration.

 ### When Not to Use a 3D Array